JakeTRogers/subnetCalc/README.md

 ### Flags

-- `--subnet_size`, `-s` — split the input network into subnets of this prefix length
+- `--subnet-size`, `-s` — split the input network into subnets of this prefix length
 - `--json`, `-j` — output JSON
 - `--interactive`, `-i` — launch the interactive TUI (mutually exclusive with `--json`)
 - `--verbose`, `-v` — increase verbosity (repeat for more)